 If you are in a situation where you can’t afford to buy food, heading out to the lake can be an easy way to find a meal or three; especially if you already own the fishing equipment you need to fish and that you use fishing lures you already own.

 Forage for Free Food

-Foraging is another fantastic way to find free food to feed yourself and your family when you can’t afford to buy any.
+Foraging is another fantastic way to find free food to feed yourself and your family when you can’t afford to fill your grocery cart with fresh produce and meats.
 And since there are so many wild edibles in all areas of the world, it’s a great way to eat a variety of free food without too much trouble.